DANS-KNAW/dataverse-dataset-geomap-view/docs/DEVNOTES.md

 ## Intructions for DANS developers

 Using the development setup we have at DANS for our Archaeology Datastation, with vagrant and VirtualBox VM's.
-However this code/html fragment could be inserted into the custom footer file of the `test` or `demo` servers of `archaeology.datastations.nl`.
+However, this code/html fragment could be inserted into the custom footer file of the `test` or `demo` servers of `archaeology.datastations.nl`.

-The example[custom footer file](../examples/custom-footer.html) is in this repo.
+The example [custom footer file](../examples/custom-footer.html) is in this repo.

 Steps for developers with access to on the `dans-core-systems` repo:
 1. Get into the repo directory (assuming you have everything in place for the standard development).